Portland International Airport: Terminal expansion (2020s)

 In the latter half of 2016, the Port of Portland and several airlines at PDX approved a project intended to balance the use of the terminal and concourses at Portland International Airport.
 The subsequent project extended Concourse E by 750 ft and added 6 new gates to the facility.
 After the project, Southwest Airlines relocated its operations from Concourse C to the newly expanded Concourse E, alongside United Airlines.
 With the relocation of Southwest Airlines to Concourse E, Alaska Airlines, American Airlines and JetBlue Airways became the primary users of Concourses B and C. Construction on this project began in the spring of 2017 and opened to passengers on July 15, 2020.

 Concourse A was demolished in November 2019 due to the age and space of the structure and was replaced by an expanded Concourse B. The extension featured 4 jet bridges, 6 ground loading zones, and improved concession stands.
 All Horizon operations that operated out of Concourse A was temporarily moved to Concourse C until the expanded Concourse B was completed.
 The new concourse opened on December 8, 2021.

 In March 2020, the main terminal began a five-year expansion process to generate more open space in the pre-security area and an expansion of 150 feet toward the west.
 The concourse connector was closed in January 2021 and the Clocktower Plaza closed three months later to make room for the expansion.
 During construction, the remains of the concourse connector was reused for passengers to bypass the construction zone to get to concourses C and D. Construction of phase one of the new main terminal was expected to be complete by May 2024.
 One month before its scheduled opening, however, the opening date for the new terminal was delayed by three months due to construction incidents on site.
 Phase one of the new terminal opened to the public on August 14, 2024.
-In 2025, Condé Nast Traveler named Portland International Airport one of "The World’s Most Beautiful Airports for 2025."As of September 2024, total construction is expected to wrap up in early 2026.
+In 2025, Condé Nast Traveler named Portland International Airport one of "The World’s Most Beautiful Airports for 2025."

 Alaska Airlines began shifting connecting flights from Seattle to Portland in May 2025 as part of a strategy to use the latter as a reliever for overcrowding at Seattle–Tacoma.

+Portland International Airport redesigned exit pathways as part of the "PDX Next" project in April 2026, reducing overcrowding and improving passenger flow between secured gates and public areas.
+These changes included improved paths for moving across to baggage claim, parking and ride-shares via the north or south concourses.

+The new main terminal was officially declared complete on June 30, 2026, after 11 years of planning and construction.